 Clockify is a completely free web- and app-based time tracker and timesheet that lets businesses and freelancers track time across multiple projects.
 The app was created by COING, a software development firm so fed up with the exorbitant fees charged by other time tracker apps that they decided to build their own.

 With Clockify’s free version, you get unlimited everything — users, projects, and reports.
-If you want to upgrade to more advanced features like branded reports and time rounding, a Plus version is available for a flat fee of $9.99 per month.
-Premium and Enterprise plans are also available.
+If you want to upgrade to more advanced features like branded reports and time rounding, a Basic version is available for a flat fee of $3.99 per month.
+Standard, Premium and Enterprise plans are also available.

 Everhour is an online-only time tracker app that has been designed to integrate with all of the major project management tools, including Trello, Asana, and Basecamp.
 When the app is connected, all of your projects and tasks are automatically imported into Everhour.